Updated May 31, 2023

 Advantages of joining a startup

-Having said that, joining a startup has also some advantages!
+Joining a startup also has some advantages!
 Giant organizations are unable to provide such benefits.
 And thus, you may feel inspired to join a startup once you know them.

-Working in a startup is not everyone’s cup of tea.
-By going through following advantages you would understand why.
+Working in a startup is only some people’s cup of tea.
+By going through the following advantages, you will understand why.

-If you’re one of a kind who says – “I don’t want anyone to tell me what to do always.
+If you’re one of a kind, who says – “I don’t want anyone to tell me what to do always.
 I want to do my stuff all by myself.”
-If you’re like that, then maybe a startup will provide you with the autonomy you want.
-So, naturally you become more responsible working for a startup.
+A startup may provide you the autonomy you want if you’re like that.
+So, naturally, you become more responsible for working for a startup.

-The most important thing when you work in a startup is there are very few members in the organization.
-So you get to handle a ton of projects all by yourself and you get to talk to the senior management right away.
-Even you become responsible for making a lot of meaningful decisions which affect the future of the organization.
+When you work in a startup, the most important thing is that there are few organization members.
+So you get to handle a ton of projects by yourself, and you get to talk to senior management immediately.
+Even you become responsible for making many meaningful decisions that affect the organization’s future.

 Imagine yourself being an entrepreneur.
-You get to do all by yourself.
-If dream of being an entrepreneur in future, here’s your chance!
-Join a startup, learn the things and then start on your own.
+You get to do it all by yourself.
+If you dream of becoming an entrepreneur, here’s your chance!
+Join a startup, learn things, and then start on your own.

-People who like to become entrepreneurs often like it because they want freedom; freedom to create whatever they want to create, freedom to earn as much they would want to make and freedom to schedule their time as per their own convenience.
-But truth is you can get that freedom without taking the risk of an entrepreneur.
+People who like to become entrepreneurs often like it because they want the freedom to create whatever they want, earn as much as they would like, and schedule their time at their convenience.
+But you can get that freedom without risking being an entrepreneur.
 You can do that simply by joining a startup.

-Once you join a startup and if you take care of content, you would be viewed as a content strategist, content head and content builder.
-If it’s about content they will come to you.
+Once you join a startup and if you take care of content, you will be a content strategist, content head, and content builder.
+If it’s about content, they will come to you.
 And at the same time, you can be flexible about your work.
 You can choose the work hours and do your part to make the organization reap benefits.

-So once you join a startup, you have the freedom to be owner of your little corner, you can choose your time of work and at the same time help the organization build itself by utilizing your skills and business acumen.
+So once you join a startup, you have the freedom to be the owner of your little corner; you can choose your time of work and, at the same time, help the organization build itself by utilizing your skills and business acumen.

 It’s all an entrepreneur wants.
 Don’t you?

-And those challenges make you a better professional, teach you a ton and make you prepared for any contingency.
+And those challenges make you a better professional, teach you a ton, and prepare you for any contingency.

-So, if you join a startup, one thing is clear – you would become a great crisis manager.
-If you don’t handle the crisis, there is none who can do that.
-So, you learn faster, better and gradually go toward making yourself an indispensible employee of the organization.
-In big organizations, the chances of making mistakes are very limited.
-People on the top don’t allow you to do things your way, thus you’re always wary of making mistakes as well as making progress and learning a thing or two.
+If you join a startup, one thing is clear – you will become a great crisis manager.
+If you don’t handle the crisis, none can do that.
+So, you learn faster and better and gradually make yourself an indispensable employee of the organization.
+In big organizations, the chances of making mistakes are minimal.
+People on the top don’t allow you to do things your way; thus, you’re always wary of making mistakes, making progress, and learning something or two.

 Challenges make you a better professional.
-If you join a startup then you would become a better professional.
+If you join a startup, then you will become a better professional.

 As you’re allowed to make mistakes in a startup, you will grow multifold.
-In startup, if you don’t learn you would not be able to decide what would be beneficial for the company in coming future.
+You need to learn in a startup to decide what would benefit the company in the future.

-So, you feel compelled to learn more, learn faster and better and gradually become a learning machine.
-It has many good side-effects.
-You become indispensible for the company.
-You learn so many skills faster than any of your peers working in a giant company.
+So, you feel compelled to learn faster and better and gradually become a learning machine.
+It has many sound side effects.
+You become indispensable to the company.
+Compared to your peers in a large company, you are more proficient in numerous skills.
 You begin to handle things better.
-You start to make good decisions because you’re allowed to make some terrible decisions in the beginning.
-And lastly, you soon reach a position from which you can lead a whole team under your supervision.
+You start to make good decisions because you can make some terrible decisions initially.
+And lastly, you soon reach a position where you can lead a whole team under your supervision.

-Startup environment is unstructured and complex and thus you learn much more than any structured organization.
+A startup environment is unstructured and complex; thus, you learn much more than in any structured organization.

 Most startup organizations follow a flat structure.
 So the people who are the best win.
-There is little or no bureaucracy in the organization.
+There needs to be more bureaucracy in the organization.
 If you’re good and work hard, you will win at the end of the day.

-In a startup, there is less room for succession planning because people are very less.
-So, if you’re there in a startup for last 5 years, you’ve an opportunity to become the senior manager or vice president of a department very easily.
-Yes, you need to prove your worth as a professional and you need to most consistently show that you are someone who can be trusted and given more responsibility.
+There is less room for succession planning in a startup because people are significantly fewer.
+So, if you’ve been in a startup for the last five years, you can quickly become a department’s senior manager or vice president.
+Yes, you need to prove your worth as a professional, and you need to show that you are someone who can be trusted and given more responsibility.

 Thus, in a startup, you always have better opportunities for growth and learning.
 But there is also risk involved.

-If you ask now whether you should join a startup or not, it’s a wrong question.
-The right question would be – “Am I ready to take the risk of an entrepreneur and would like to grow multifold?”
-If this is the question and you believe that you’re perfect one for the role with your inherent belief and sentiment then of course you should join a startup and fuel your dreams.
+If you ask now whether you should join a startup or not, it’s the wrong question.
+The right question is, “Am I ready to take the risk of being an entrepreneur and would like to grow multifold?”
+If this is the question, and you believe you’re the perfect one for the role with your inherent belief and sentiment, then you should join a startup and fuel your dreams.

-But not everyone would be ready to sacrifice their security of a pay-check and join a startup.
-This article is thus a reality check for those who think that they can join a startup.
+But not everyone would be ready to sacrifice the security of a paycheck and join a startup.
+Thus, this article is a reality check for those who think they can join a startup.

-If you’re not willing to take risk, don’t join a startup.
-But if you feel that you’ve an ambition to start something on your own one day and you need training ground to do just that, you can investment your first 5-10 years in a startup which will help you build your foundation and offer you opportunities that will challenge you and make you a better professional.
+Only join a startup if you’re willing to take the risk.
+But suppose you have the ambition to start something on your own and need a training ground to do just that.
+In that case, you can invest your first 5-10 years in a startup that will help you build your foundation and offer you opportunities that will challenge you and make you a better professional.

-Finally, you need to decide what’s best for you – joining a startup or going for a giant, more structured company?
+Finally, it would help if you decided what’s best for you – joining a startup or going for a giant, more structured company.